taybabusra/DL_project/README.md

 # DL_project

+## Step of project

+The following topics were covered in this project:

+* Splitting a dataset into training, validation & test sets
+* Filling/imputing missing values in numeric columns
+* Scaling numeric features to a (0,1) range
+* Encoding categorical columns as one-hot vectors
+* Training and interpreting model
+* Overfitting & hyperparameter tuning
+* Making predictions on test
+* Saving model on disk
 ## ANN Model:
 1. Normalization: It can be used when data does contain outliers.
 Scikit-Learn provides a transformer called MinMaxScaler for this.
 It has a feature_range hyperparameter that lets you change the range if, for some reason, you don’t want 0–1 (e.g., neural networks work best with zero-mean inputs, so a range of –1 to 1 is preferable).